-- Keywords.
-You need to find something specific in your 10,000 notes?
+1. **Hypertext.** Link to notes by ID to create a hypertextual system of notes.
+This is direct connection.
+2. **Keywords.** You need to find something specific in your 10,000 notes?
 Attach keywords or tags to notes to add a second retrieval mechanism.
-An index of keywords forms an indirect connection between various notes via generalization to a keyword: they don’t know each other, but they’re similar in some respect.
-Utilizing full-text search, you won’t need to keep track of keywords and notes in an index, though.
+An index of keywords forms an indirect connection between various notes via generalization to a keyword: they don't know each other, but they're similar in some respect.
+Utilizing full-text search, you won't need to keep track of keywords and notes in an index, though.

 When you get used to heavily linking notes, your workflow will change.
 And so will your system of notes evolve into a Zettelkasten.

 Update 2015-11-04: See my post on weak and strong ties for further discussion of connections.

 By now you should understand what it means to create a device to communicate with: plan to be surprised and design the process accordingly.
 Hypertext makes this possible, and full-text search should even make you faster than Luhmann, whose 20,000+ notes were stored on paper.